AuditOps/auditops-sdk/docs/providers/aws/getting-started.md

 ## Create an AWS User

+Option 1 (Sandbox Environment):

-Work with your engineering / DevOps team to create either:
+Option 2 (Production Scan): Work with your engineering / DevOps team to create either:
 - An IAM User, or
 - An IAM Identity Center User